ktae/Stryke/README.md

-# Source ode for FTC 6210 website, based on [Agency](http://startbootstrap.com/template-overviews/agency/) template
+# Prototype of our Robotics team's website, based on [Agency](http://startbootstrap.com/template-overviews/agency/) template

 ## Copyright and License